Skip to main content

 The smart contracts implementing Ghost Protocol may contain bugs.

-All contracts are audited and open source, but audits are not guarantees.
+The contracts are open source but have not yet been independently audited (see What Exists Today).
 A subtle bug could allow an attacker to:

-Mitigation: Only use official, audited contracts.
+Mitigation: The system is currently on testnet only.
+Independent audits are planned before mainnet launch.
 Start with small amounts.
-Wait for battle-testing before committing significant value.
+Wait for audits and battle-testing before committing significant value.

 This Is Not for Everyone